kyma-project/website/content/blog-posts/2020-09-24-release-notes-1.16/index.md

 ### Git repository as a source for your Function

 We introduced a new way of developing Functions.
 Instead of editing your Function in an inline editor, you can now configure a Git repository as the source of your Function's code and dependencies.
-It is a great convenience for developers, who can now use their favorite IDE to develop Functions.
+It is a great convenience for developers who can now use their favorite IDE to develop Functions.

 Read more about the [Git source type](https://kyma-project.io/docs/1.16/components/serverless/#details-git-source-type) and see the [tutorial on how to create a Function from Git repository sources](https://kyma-project.io/docs/1.16/components/serverless/#tutorials-create-a-function-from-git-repository-sources).